World Weather Records (WWR)

 - Sea level Pressure

-More information to WWR is available at the World Data Centre for Meteorology at the NOAA/National Climatic Data Centre (NCDC) in Asheville, USA.
+More information to WWR is available at the World Data Centre for Meteorology, National Centers for Environmental Information (NCEI) in Asheville, USA.